-Diagnostic Evidence Items should only be used if the variant assists in labeling the patient with a specific disease or disease subtype and should not be used to denote that the particular variant is prevalent in a specific disease.
+Diagnostic Evidence Items should only be used if the molecular profile (variant) assists in labeling the patient with a specific disease or disease subtype and should not be used to denote that the particular molecular profile is simply prevalent in a specific disease.

-Generally, Diagnostic Evidence Items describe variants that can help accurately diagnose a cancer type or subtype with high sensitivity and specificity, for which diagnoses may otherwise be challenging.
+Generally, Diagnostic Evidence Items describe molecular profiles that can help accurately diagnose a cancer type or subtype with high sensitivity and specificity, for which diagnoses may otherwise be challenging.

 Literature describing diagnostic practice guidelines (such as those of the World Health Organization) may be used in curation and submitted as A-level Evidence Items.

-Literature describing small numbers of observations in patient samples of a certain variant, where the authors state that the variant may have diagnostic value, may be admitted as lower star Case Study (C-level) data.
+Literature describing small numbers of observations in patient samples of a certain molecular profile (variant), where the authors state that the molecular profile may have diagnostic value, may be admitted as lower Evidence Rating (1-2 star), Case Study (C-level) data.
 Similar literature employing larger numbers could be labeled as Clinical (B-level).

 Guidelines and use cases for curation of diagnostic evidence are given in Table 1.

 Below is an example of an Evidence Item that describes a Prognostic Evidence Type.
 This example describes a 406-patient trial whereby observation of any somatic TP53 mutation in chronic lymphoblastic leukemia conferred poor prognosis relative to wildtype TP53.

 Prognostic Evidence Items should include the measured outcome (e.g., overall survival, complete response, partial response), number of subjects and applicable statistics.